Published: 6/18/2008 | June 18th, 2008

 Travel writing has taken you to a lot of places.
 What’s your favorite country?

 That’s hard to say.
 I love Brazil and will spend Christmas and the New Year there this year.
 India was one of the most fascinating places that I’ve traveled.
 I love skiing in France and Chile.
 I’d like to visit Mozambique and Madasgascar.

 After seeing the guidebook world from the inside, do you still recommend people use them?

-Thomas Kohnstamm currently resides in the Pacific Northwest and continues to make waves with his book, Do Travel Writers Go to Hell?.
-For those who think that travel guidebooks are the gospel truth, Kohnstamm unveils the underside of the travel industry and its often-harrowing effect on writers, travelers, and the destinations themselves.
-It’s caused quite some controversy in the travel writing circles!
+Thomas Kohnstamm currently resides in the Pacific Northwest and continues to make waves with his book, Do Travel Writers Go to Hell?
 If you are interested in reading more, you can purchase the book at Amazon.